 An added bonus to the security of smart contracts is their ability to automate otherwise complex business activities.
 The data in the terms and conditions, held in the blockchain, can be used to carry out inventory tracking, supply chain monitoring, payment scheduling and processing, and more.

 Converting processes that were done manually to automated tasks saves time, effort, and money.
 With smart contracts, employees’ talents can better serve the company’s goals.

 The shop-floor is arguably the most important location in any manufacturing business as well as one of the most difficult spots to optimize.
-Blockchain is being leveraged to streamline shop-floor operations.
+Blockchain is being leveraged to streamline shop-floor operations with minimal disruptions.

 For example, blockchain programs are being used to monitor and report the status of individual machinery, allowing operators access to information that can facilitate scheduled maintenance instead of costly emergency maintenance.

 Blockchain can even be used to automate service to machinery with a process known as machine-controlled maintenance.
 With machine-controlled maintenance, a manufacturer partners with a third-party servicer and installs shared software, including a blockchain system, that monitors machinery through a digital twin of the given machine.
 Blockchain monitoring can detect when scheduled maintenance will be necessary, create a service request, order any parts needed for the machine, and process payment once the order is fulfilled—all without any human input.

 Blockchain technology’s intrinsic security and ability to track a single version of a piece of information makes it useful for a manufacturing business’s quality control and regulation compliance needs.
 Machine-level monitoring and precise track-and-tracing of materials and components streamlines the quality control process by minimizing the opportunity for errors to occur.
 This leads to fewer recalled products, less waste, and greater overall revenue.